-Development controls D17.
-20 All local streets within the subdivision development shall feature informal endemic street tree plantings.
+Development controls

 D17.
-21 Access to the adjacent land to the north and east must be limited by physical barriers to limit ecological impacts.
+20 17 All local streets within the subdivision development shall feature informal endemic street tree plantings.
+D17.
+21 18 Access to the adjacent land to the north and east must be limited by physical barriers to limit ecological impacts.
 These measure can include the installation of bollards or koala sensitive fencing appropriate barriers or fencing.
 D17.
-22 Landscaping is provided as follows: If the lot has an area of at least 200m2 but not more than 300m2 - 10% of the area of the lot If the lot has an area of at least 300m2 but not more than 450m2 - 15% of the If the lot has an area of at least 500m put hot more than 450m - 15% of the area of the lot A principle landscaped area, measuring at least 1.5m wide and at least 3m long, must be provided as part of the development.
+22 19 Landscaping is provided as follows: If the lot has an area of at least 200m2 but not more than 300m2 - 10% of the area of the lot

+- If the lot has an area of at least 300m2 but not more than 450m2 15% of the area of the lot - A principle landscaped area, measuring at least 1.5m wide and at least 3m long, must be provided as part of the development.